 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums on debt issuances are reported as other financing sources, while discounts on debt issuances are reported as other financing uses.
+Premiums on debt issuances are reported as other financing uses.
 Discounts for capital appreciation bonds and notes (i.e., zero coupon debt) are netted against the face amount of the debt.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.